Skip to Content

 Christmas in London with kids – (c) Pasco.photography

-The Strand Palace Hotel has teamed up with the traditional toyshop Benjamin Pollocks to hold a family friendly Christmas afternoon tea in Londons West End.
-The tea starts from £39 for adults and £19 for children (up to 12yrs of age) which includes a variety of festive fare and a goodie bag for the kids to take home.
+The Strand Palace Hotel will hold a Children’s Christmas afternoon tea in London’s West End.
+The tea starts from £25 on weekdays and £30 for weekends (up to 12 years of age) which includes a variety of festive fare and live entertainment.

 Christmas In London with Kids